 Home care workers provide personal care and practical and emotional support.
 In recent years, marketisation, personalisation and austerity have created new labour market dynamics and a growing ‘grey’ care economy.
 Other trends are emerging too, with men now around a quarter of the UK’s migrant social care workers, and much care work provided by independent and for-profit organisations.
 The UK has long relied on immigration to fill labour shortages in the care sector, but in 2004, European enlargement and tighter regulation of non-EU migration changed the profile of migrant care workers.
 With Britain’s vote to leave the EU in 2016, possible reductions in care labour from EU or other markets, and reforms under consideration in the immigration system which would limit international recruitment, there are pressing questions about the sector’s capacity to meet demand.

-This team, led by Shereen Hussein, comprises Dr Agnes Turnpenny, Dr Majella Kilkey and PhD student Sab Siddiq.
+This team, led by Shereen Hussein, comprises Dr Agnes Turnpenny, and Dr Majella Kilkey.
 Its focus is on contemporary issues, notably UK policy changes between 2018 and 2020, their impact on migrant care workers’ roles, recruitment and status; their implications for the sustainability of the care system and wellbeing of all stakeholders; and the changes needed in how home care work is supported and organised.

 The team’s main research questions are: